The Most Expensive Gaming Keyboard in the World 2022

 About the Software

-Like most Corsair products, the K100 works with the company’s proprietary iCue software, so you can customize and program compatible products to your content at will.
-With the K100, the lighting per key can be subdivided, and things can get overwhelmed somewhat quickly when putting in multiple profiles.
+Like most Corsair products, the K100 uses the company’s proprietary iCUE software to customize and program compatible products to your content.
+With the K100, the lighting per key can be subdivided, and things can get quickly overwhelmed when putting in multiple profiles.

-For example, the K100 has two sets of profiles: hardware and software.
-The hardware profile is what the keyboard uses when the iCue software is not running.
+For example, the K100 has two profiles: hardware and software.
+The keyboard uses the hardware profile when the iCUE software is not running.
 Depending on the complexity of your profile, the K100’s 8MB onboard storage allows you to store up to 200 pieces.
-Conversely, when the iCue software is running, the software profile takes precedence.
+Conversely, when the iCue software runs, the profile takes precedence.

-Whether it’s a hardware profile or a software profile, you have the option of programming lights, macros and hotkeys, and the iCue Control Wheel once you’re in control.
+Whether it’s a hardware or software profile, you can program lights, macros hotkeys, and the iCue Control Wheel once you’re in control.
 If you own an Elgato Stream Deck or Stream Deck XL, you can set up additional macros and G-key features if you’re running both iCue and Steam Deck software.

-Plus, with double molded keycaps, aluminum construction, and ultra-bright RGB lighting, the K100 looks like a high-end peripheral.
-However, gamers looking to upgrade their gaming experience shouldn’t look any further than the Corsair K100 keyboard.
-The Corsair K100 RGB is the most expensive gaming keyboard in the World with bundles of ultra-fast input speeds, versatility, and customization in premium frames.
+Plus, with double moulded keycaps, aluminium construction, and ultra-bright RGB lighting, the K100 looks like a high-end peripheral.
+However, gamers looking to upgrade their gaming experience shouldn’t look further than the Corsair K100 keyboard.
+The Corsair K100 RGB is the most expensive gaming keyboard in the World, with bundles of ultra-fast input speeds, versatility, and customization in premium frames.

 FAQs